-The Technology Access Grant Program enables faculty investigators to conduct pilot experiments or exploratory studies using the technologies and technical support of the IBEST Genomics Resources Core, Computational Resources Core, and Optical Imaging Core.
-These grants, which are provided by IBEST in partnership with the Idaho INBRE Program, are intended to help faculty investigators produce preliminary data or proof-of-concept data needed for competitive external proposals.
+The Technology Access Grant program (TAG) enables faculty investigators to conduct pilot experiments or exploratory studies using the technologies and technical support of the IBEST Genomics Resources Core, Computational Resources Core, and Optical Imaging Core.
+Due to recent cuts in the COBRE budget, the TAG program previously funded by the IBEST COBRE and Idaho INBRE Program has been superseded by a new offering – the IBEST TAGs.
+The IBEST TAGs essentially follow the model of the earlier TAG program, except that the emphasis is now focused solely on proposals that address evolution related topics.
+The IBEST TAGs are intended to help faculty investigators produce preliminary data or proof-of-concept data needed for competitive external proposals.
 All University faculty (tenure and non-tenure track) are eligible and the PI must be a faculty member.

 Proposals will be accepted at anytime during the year, and the review process is simple and expedient.
 The amount of each award will depend on the resources to be used, but will typically range from $5,000 to $10,000.
-Amounts up to $15,000 may be awarded if the need is justified based on project requirements.
-All awards are contingent upon the availability of grant moneys.
+All awards are contingent upon the availability of grant monies.

 Applicants are expected to consult with the appropriate IBEST Core facility directors prior to submitting their proposals to obtain advice on experimental design, sample preparation (when appropriate), specific information on the cost of analytical or computational services, and data analysis services.
 The investigator will determine the services required with advice from the core director, but the core director alone will determine the costs of these services in compliance with University of Idaho policy.

 1. A cover letter (max.
 2 page) that contains:

 a) A brief statement as to how the proposed research is related to human health and is consistent with the ‘real time evolution’ theme of IBEST,